NelsonPe/Genre-Classification/README.md

 ##### DataGenerator

-To load data in keras model, I use a class that generate datas on model training, the class is called DataGenerator, it take parameters (datapoints_per_file was added to fit the wrapping extract specific needs):
+To load data in keras model, I use a class that generate datas on model training, the class is called DataGenerator, it take parameters (datapoints_per_file was added to original code to fit the wrapping extract specific needs):

     # Parameters
     params = {'dim': (128, 130),